Automunge/AutoMunge/README.md

 application of machine learning.
 The automunge(.) function processes structured training data and if available consistently formatted test data that can then be used to generate predictions from a trained downstream model.
-When fed pandas dataframes for these sets the function returns transformed numpy arrays numerically encoded, with feature transformations such as z score normalization, standard deviation bins for numerical sets, box-cox power law transform for all positive numerical sets, one-hot encoding for categorical sets, and more (full documentation below).
+When fed pandas dataframes for these sets the function returns transformed numpy arrays or pandas dataframes (depending on selection) which are numerically encoded, with feature transformations such as z score normalization, standard deviation bins for numerical sets, box-cox power law transform for all positive numerical sets, one-hot encoding for categorical sets, and more (full documentation below).
 Missing data points in the set are also addressed by the "ML infill" method which predict infill using machine learning models trained on the rest of the set in a fully generalized and automated fashion. automunge(.) also returns a python dictionary which can be used as an input along with a subsequent test data set to the function postmunge(.) for  consistent processing of test data which wasn't available for the initial address.

 AutoMunge is now available for free pip install for your open source python data-wrangling